peterhinch/micropython-iot/README.md

 should not be installed from PyPi using `upip`: the version on PyPi is incompatible with official firmware.

-If a daily build is used it will be necessary to [cross compile](https://github.com/micropython/micropython/tree/master/mpy-cross) `client.py`
+It is necessary to
+[cross compile](https://github.com/micropython/micropython/tree/master/mpy-cross)
+`client.py`.
+The file `client.mpy` is provided for those unable to do this.

 #### Preconditions